BRIFuturist/2000-years-economic-history/README.md

-# 2000 Years of Economic History
+# 2000 Years of Economic History Visualized

 A Jupyter notebook visualizing the relative GDP and population data between 11 major world powers from 1 - 2021 AD.